sehandev/lol-timer/README.md

 # lol-timer
-League Of Legend skill and spell timer in go
+League Of Legend skill and spell timer in electron